nathanlesage/academics-on-mastodon/README.md

 ## Table of Contents

 - [Curated Account Lists](#curated-account-lists) — find people to follow
+- [Official University Accounts](#official-university-accounts) — see what institutions are pioneering on the Fediverse
 - [Groups](#groups) — tap into what people are saying
 - [Servers/Communities](#serverscommunities) — if you need to register for an account first, start here
 - [Additional Resources](#additional-resources) — for guides and resources for navigating the platform